Skip to content

 • enabled: - Whether this MCP server is active (default: true).
 Set to false to temporarily disable an entry without removing it from the front matter.

-• allowed: - Array of tool names the agent is permitted to call (required for security)
+• allowed: - Array of tool names the agent is permitted to call from this server (required for security).
+See Two-Level Permission Model for how this interacts with Copilot CLI’s --allow-tool.

 • env: - Environment variables for the MCP server process.
 Use "" (empty string) for passthrough from the pipeline environment.